BenjaminChern/NixieTubeClock/README.md

   <img src="https://user-images.githubusercontent.com/61395558/213847820-7f668c7a-fa5d-4c33-bce5-2fe52b6ff2d6.jpg" width=60% height=50%">
 </p>

 Most of these parts are off-the-shelf products from places like Amazon or Digikey except for the driverboard.
-I have no complaints with any of these components and if I were to build this again, I would honestly order the same things.
+I have no complaints with any of these components and if I were to build this again, I would order the same things.

 ## Nixie Tubes
 The 2 most common nixie tubes are the IN-12 and the IN-14 models.
 Both have decent documentation surrounding them, but the documentation most likely applies to rarer models like IN-1 and IN-19 tubes.
 These tubes were purchased on ebay from a Ukranian reseller before the war who is unfortunatly no longer in business.
 I purchased tubes that were NOS standing for "New Old Stock" meaning that they were never opened/used before.
 When they arrived, they were in perfect condition and I would reccomend purchasing NOS for anyone attempting the same thing.